 If you do not have a dipping fork, use a regular fork.
 Allow chocolate to drip off the tines.

-Melting wafers are an easy alternative to the chocolate chips and shortening.
+Melting wafers are an easy to use.
+If using melting wafers, do not add shortening.

 It takes literally minutes to make Gluten-Free Dark Chocolate Peppermint Bark.
 You won’t believe how easy this recipe is to make!